Government Finance 101. Fiscal Policy: Welcome to Alice in Wonderland

 Studies by the IRS show that small businesses and high-income households substantially underreport their income.
 Large corporations pay substantially less than the statutory rates; some large companies, including GE in the past, paid nothing at all.
 Large social media companies have moved much of their intellectual property to Ireland, which has one of the lowest corporate tax rates in the world.
 Warren Buffett's company pays a lower tax rate than almost everyone reading this post.
 Many industries have special tax reduction rules, including "depletion allowances" for oil and natural gas drillers.
 Property developers and commercial property owners are notorious for not paying income taxes.

 Even as the nominal GDP, and thus the tax base, increases, the yearly deficit exists year after year.
 The old bonds do not disappear by increased tax revenue paying them off.
 As the bonds come due (mature), they are retired (paid off or rolled over) with new bonds.
-Combined with new deficits and debt, the national debt get larger.
+Combined with new deficits and debt, the national debt gets larger.
 And larger.
+Any political rantings about reducing the national debt is just so much hot air contributing to global warming.
+(Sidebar – it seems to me that many people who talk about reducing the national debt don’t know the difference between the yearly deficit and the cumulative national debt.)

+Again, the government finances the national debt by selling bonds.
 Who buys the bonds, and why?
 American bonds are attractive mostly because they are viewed as the safest bonds in the world.
 That is, the U.S. government is never expected to declare bankruptcy.
-Many governments since WWII have partially or totally defaulted on their debt.
-New governments often default on debt created by prior governments.
+Over 30 governments since WWII have partially or totally defaulted on their debt.
 And not just poor countries.
-In the 20th century, Russia, Germany, Japan and Italy have defaulted on their debt.
+In the 20th century, Russia, Germany, China, Japan and Italy have defaulted on their debt.
 Lost wars and revolutions do that.

-If bond buyers perceived that U.S. bonds were becoming riskier, the first reaction would probably be to demand higher interest rates to compensate them for the increased risk.
-But, by itself, this increase in yearly deficits and the national debt (and interest on the national debt) would just increase future deficits and the national debt faster.
-The Red Queen Effect, from Alice in Wonderland.
+If bond buyers perceive that U.S. bonds are becoming riskier, the first reaction would probably be to demand higher interest rates to compensate for the increased risk.

 But why does the yearly deficit occur year after year (after year)?
 Or, as an economist might say, why is it structural and not cyclical as Keynes hoped?
 After all, total tax revenue goes up most years.
-If spending stayed the same or went up less, each yearly deficit would go down.
-One day in the Star Trek future, there would be no yearly deficit.
+If spending stayed the same, each yearly deficit would go down.
+One day in the Star Trek future, there would be no yearly deficit and a constant national debt.
 Easy answer: spending goes up and tax revenue doesn't go up as much as expected because of the political popularity of tax cuts.

 The federal budget and its deficits do not exist in a vacuum.
 They are part of the overall economy.
 Budget deficits are not inherently good or bad.
 When they occur over the growth cycle is important.

-A second consideration is what the spending financed by debt is used for.
+Another way of looking at it: what the spending financed by debt is used for.
 A major use in the past has been to finance tax cuts.
+An extreme example was stimulus programs to fight the recession caused by Covid.
 Almost all of the stimulus money went to all American families in the form of higher income.
 The idea was that a big rise in total income would lead to a big increase in total spending.
 Not as much as expected.
-The huge Covid relief programs produced a large increase (about $2 trillion) in total household saving; many American families didn’t need the extra income.
+There was a big increase in total household saving; many American families didn’t need the extra income.
 This contributed to later inflation and higher interest rates.
-This is one reason the prices of stocks and houses are have been going up.
+This is one reason the prices of stocks and houses are now going up.

 Some commentators believe the "debt overhang" of high and rising national debt and its interest expense will be the cause of our next economic crisis.